-A strategy for achievement of secure system function that embodies proactive and reactive protection capability of the system.
+A strategy for the achievement of secure system function that embodies the preemptive and reactive protection capabilities of the system.

-Note 1: This strategy strives to prevent, minimize, or detect the events and conditions that can lead to the loss of an asset and the resultant adverse impact; prevent, minimize, or detect the loss of an asset or adverse asset impact; continuously deliver system capability at some acceptable level despite the impact of threats or uncertainty; and recover from an adverse asset impact to restore full system capability or to recover to some acceptable level of system capability.
+Note 1: This strategy strives to prevent, minimize, or detect the events and conditions that can lead to the loss of an asset and the resultant adverse consequences; prevent, minimize, or detect the loss of an asset or adverse asset consequences; continuously deliver system capability at some acceptable level despite the impact of threats or uncertainty; and recover from adverse asset consequences to restore full system capability or recover to some acceptable level of system capability.

-Note 2: The concept of secure function is adapted from historical and other secure system concepts such as Philosophy of Protection, Theory of Design and Operation, and Theory of Compliance.
+Note 2: The concept of secure function is adapted from historical and other secure system concepts, such as the Philosophy of Protection, the Theory of Design and Operation, and the Theory of Compliance.